Calebio/Personal-Notes/Azure/az-500-notes.md

 **Private Endpoint** gives access from subnet of a VNET to a specific service e.g. One specific Storage Account and the specific storage type like blob or file share.
 This is more preferred from a security POV.
 The logic behind this is that the service endpoint creates a network card that links to the Storage service in the selected subnet and gives it a private ip within the subnet.

+- A virtual hub is a Microsoft-managed virtual network that serves as a central point for connecting other virtual networks and on-premises networks.

+- Azure Firewall Manager allows centralized management and configuration of multiple Azure Firewall instances across different regions, enabling the creation and management of secured virtual hubs.

+- On Microsoft Defender External Attack Surface Management (Defender EASM) Dashboard the “Approved Inventory” assets are always represented in dashboard charts and are scanned daily to ensure data recency.

+- In Azure Blob storage, while container names are utilized in access conditions, blob index tags offer a more customizable attribute-based approach when configuring ABAC.

 ## References

 - [Azure subscriptions quota and service limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits?toc=%2Fazure%2Fvirtual-network%2Ftoc.json#networking-limits)